 Does Stepworks provide transportation?

-Stepworks does not provide a dedicated transportation service, but we make every effort to remove transportation as a barrier to treatment.
+Yes!
+The Stepworks Access Center determines transportation criteria.
+To request transportation, please email [email protected] or call 800-545-9031.
 Referring judicial systems often use the DOC Pilot Program or a Local Law Enforcement Agency to assist with transportation needs.